Quinnipiac University

 Students pose with their professor and project exhibit.

-The School of Computing and Engineering extends a warm invitation to the community to join us for our milestone event, the tenth annual Projects Day.
-Throughout this special occasion, we will celebrate our seniors as they transition from their undergraduate experience toward a new chapter as the next generation of engineers and computer science professionals.
+The School of Computing & Engineering extended a warm invitation to the community to join us for our milestone event, the ninth annual Projects Day.
+Throughout this special occasion, we celebrated our seniors as they transition from their undergraduate experience toward a new chapter as the next generation of engineers and computer science professionals.

-Discover more about the innovative projects and the talented participants from each program within the School of Computing and Engineering.
-We encourage you to immerse yourself in the presentations and engage in discussions with the various student teams.
-Your presence on this special day means a great deal to us as we come together to celebrate the accomplishments of our students, staff and faculty.
+Discover more about the innovative projects and the talented participants from each program within the School of Computing & Engineering below.
+We encouraged attendees to immerse themsleves in the presentations and engage in discussions with the various student teams.
+Your presence on this special day meant a great deal to us as we come together to celebrate the accomplishments of our students, staff and faculty.

-- Taskin Kocak, dean of the School of Computing and Engineering
+— Taskin Kocak, dean of the School of Computing & Engineering

 Civil Engineering Projects